 Why didn’t Diotrophes welcome the short-term missionaries?
 Perhaps he did not “believe in short-term missions”; that it is uneconomical to send people off for a short-term trip.

 The Apostle John begged to differ.
 John knew what Jesus had said about being a witness to the uttermost part of the earth.
 And he remembered what Jesus did: traveling from town to town.
 John knew that Jesus was a short-term missionary whose formal ministry on earth was but a few years.
 And that our ministry on this earth, no matter how long it feels to us, is in God’s eyes, incredibly short-term, although it cost Him the cross.

 Short-term missionaries do not have weeks or months to adjust to a new place; we have to hit the ground running.
 We know the fatigue of jet lag; of 24-hour flights.
 We know the challenges of not being known in the place that we go, of having to leave just when we have finally figured out how to get around.

 And we have experienced the influence of Diotrophes on occasion.
 Some object on the grounds that we’re taking a “paid vacation” while others object on the grounds of insanity for going to unsettled places like Afghanistan or Nepal.
 But in going we have glimpsed why God sends people short-term:

 Fresh faces without politics and baggage that inevitably accrue in a community.
 New energy.
 The courage that comes from not having to care what people think of what we say.
 The ability to generate fresh contacts for those who stay longer term.

 The ultimate reason we go on short-term missions is simple: we sense God calls us to go, and so we go.
-When He gives us the green light to stay home, we will not miss the travails of intercontinental travel.
+When He gives us the green light to stay home we organize volunteers for community service who participate in service projects in Phoenix and beyond- we will not miss the travails of intercontinental travel.